actions/runner/docs/design/coreclr.md

 ### OS Dependencies

 Customers need to install OS dependencies.
 Getting the OS dependencies installed [has been a pain point for customers](https://github.com/Microsoft/vsts-agent/issues/232).
-For tasks and docker container support, it's critical (covered in phase 2 below).
+In order to improve the customer experience around getting OS dependencies, we will add OS dependencies check as part of agent configuration.
+When a required .net core dependency is missing, customer can just run another script we added to install all missing dependencies.

 Here is a [list of the OS dependencies](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md).

 For OSX, openssl via homebrew will no longer be required in core clr 2.0.
 For Linux, core CLR 2.0 has a new feature to allow loading OS dependencies from a folder for [self contained linux apps](https://github.com/dotnet/core/blob/master/Documentation/self-contained-linux-apps.md).
+However we can't really levage this feature since we can't redistribute those native OS binary due to legal issue.

 ### Reducing Supported Versions Implications